-You may be entitled to take up to a 26-week leave of absence from your job under the Family and Medical Leave Act ("FMLA").
+You may be entitled to take up to a 26 week leave of absence from your job under the Family and Medical Leave Act ("FMLA").
 You may be able to continue coverage during an FMLA leave.
-(See pages 50 and page 53 for more information.)
+(See pages 29-30 for more information.)